All jobs need useful tips for cleaning the tools of the trade.

 Put the lemon juice in a bowl, maybe 2 tablespoons, not much is needed, and mix in about a tablespoon of salt and you are ready to tackle the job.
 Make a paste out of the lemon juice and salt grab a cotton rag to spread it over a warm iron.
 If your iron has some crevices, an old tooth brush will work to get inside the grooves.
 After some gentle swipes, the rust and build up should come right off.

 I do recommend adding some water to get the steam working and push the steam button a few times to get any residual lemon juice and salt out of the steam holes.
 If you want to clean out the water chamber too, you can add white vinegar instead, just make sure it is all out before you start ironing you clothes.

 It won’t hurt anything but I doubt you want your ironing to smell like vinegar.
-To finish the cleaning process, slowly slide your hot iron slowly across a dry cotton towel to remove any leftover grime.
+To finish the cleaning process, slowly slide your hot iron slowly , back and forth, across a dry cotton towel to remove any leftover grime.
 I hope you found these tips useful!